Local history - John Nelson 1878 - 1917

 A medal card suggests at some time in the Great War Frank became a 2nd Lt in the Royal Field Artillery.
 In 1917 Frank married Margot Aspinall, and they had two sons Peter William Aspinall Clause and David.
 In 1927 Frank was listed in the London Gazette as a director of Clausewell Products Ltd which manufactured polish.

-John Nelson (1878 - 1917) with whom this story started may be the man named 'Jack' whose name is recorded on panel 3 of the Roll of the Fallen at Great Malvern library.
+John Nelson (1878 - 1917) with whom this story started is the man named 'Jack' whose name is recorded on panel 3 of the Roll of the Fallen at Great Malvern library.

 If you can add to this story, or if links no longer work, please contact the webmaster